Gaya/gaya.pizza/blog/contents/articles/the-value-of-not-working/index.md

 something other people were not so good at solving.
 I could not find joy in doing these tasks at a certain point.

 This resulted in me searching for new challenges outside of what I was doing at the time.
-Resulting in job switching quite a few times.
+Meaning I switched jobs quite a few times.

 ## How I Tried to Keep Myself Motivated